sguox002/leetcode/leetcode-all.md

 ## divide and conquer
-merge sort, recursion et al often involves in divide and conquer. divide into two subproblem recursively and then combine two small problem to get the larger problem answer.
+merge sort, recursion et al often involves in divide and conquer. divide into two subproblem recursively and then combine two small problem to get the larger problem answer. merge sort and count. (count in linear time)

 <<-315	Count of Smaller Numbers After Self    		42.3%	Hard
 - from right to left and store the elements in sorted order then we can use binary search. but count the higher is still O(N^2) will TLE.